- New Smyrna Beach

 Frederick created and launched NSBNEWS.net on April 7, 2008, with

 assistance from friend, Peter Mallory, who retired earlier in 2012.
 Frederick then renamed NSBNews.net "Headline Surfer, Florida's 24/7 Internet Newspaper."
 It's main URL is Headline Surfer.com, but can still be accessed as NSBNews.net and VolusiaNews.net.
+In September 2013, Frederick moved the operation to Lake Mary, Florida with an emphasis on the pressing news of the day in Central Florida.

 It has grown from a small Web site with a couple hundred hits